aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

 ### 1.5.1.
 Global Options

-- S3 Central Bucket `global-options/central-bucket`: "AWSDOC-EXAMPLE-BUCKET"
+- S3 Central Bucket
+  - `global-options/central-bucket`: "AWSDOC-EXAMPLE-BUCKET"
   - replace with `your-bucket-name` as referenced in the Installation Guide [S3 Creation - Step #5](./installation.md#24-basic-accelerator-configuration)
-- Central Log Services SNS Emails `global-options/central-log-services/sns-subscription-emails`: "myemail+notifyT-xxx@example.com"
+- Central Log Services SNS Emails
+  - `global-options/central-log-services/sns-subscription-emails`: "myemail+notifyT-xxx@example.com"
   - update the 3 email addresses (high, medium and low) as required.
 Each address will receives alerts or alarms of the specified level.
 The same email address can be used for all three.
-- Dynamic CIDR Pool Ranges (ONLY modify if required to use other CIDR ranges)
+- The default dynamic CIDR pools (`global-options/cidr-pools`) listed below are used to assign ranges based on the subnet mask set in each VPC and subnet throughout the configuration file.
-  - `global-options/cidr-pools/cidr`: "10.0.0.0/13"
+  - `global-options/cidr-pools/0/cidr`: "10.0.0.0/13"
+    - The main address pool used to dynamically assign CIDR ranges for most VPCs
+  - `global-options/cidr-pools/1/cidr`: "100.96.252.0/23"
+    - Address pool used to dynamically assign CIDR ranges for the Managed Active Directory subnets in the Ops account
+  - `global-options/cidr-pools/2/cidr`: "100.96.250.0/23"
+    - Address pool used to dynamically assign CIDR ranges for the Perimeter VPC
-  - ["global-options"]["cidr-pools"][1].cidr
+  - `global-options/cidr-pools/3/cidr`: "10.249.1.0/24"
+    - A non-routable pool of addresses used to dynamically assign CIDR ranges for the Active Directory Connector subnets in the Organization Management/root account

 ### 1.5.2.
 Mandatory Account Configs